azat-co/fullstack-javascript/chapter3/chapter3.md

 Cross-Domain Calls
 ------------------

-For security reasons, the initial implementation of an XMLHTTPRequest object did not allow for cross-domain calls, when a client-side code and a server-side one are on different domains.
+For security reasons, the implementation of an `XMLHTTPRequest` object does not allow for cross-domain calls, that is when a client-side code and a server-side one are on different domains.
 There are methods to work around this issue.

 One of them is to use [JSONP](http://en.wikipedia.org/wiki/JSONP) (http://en.wikipedia.org/wiki/JSONP), JSON with padding/prefix.
-It's basically a dynamic manipulation via DOM generated `<script>` tag.
+It's basically a dynamic manipulation via DOM-generated `<script>` tags.
-Script tags don't fall into the same domain limitation.
+The `<script>` tags don't fall into the same domain limitation.
 The JSONP request includes the name of a callback function in a request query string.
-For example, the `jQuery.ajax() function` automatically generates a unique function name and appends it to the request (which is one string broken into multiple lines for readability):
+For example, the `jQuery.ajax()` function automatically generates a unique function name and appends it to the request (which is one string broken into multiple lines for readability):